openvswitch/ovs/INSTALL.Libvirt.md

 ====================================

 This document describes how to use Open vSwitch with Libvirt 0.9.11 or later.
-This document assumes that you followed [INSTALL.md] or installed Open vSwitch from distribution packaging such as a .deb or .rpm.
+This document assumes that you followed [INSTALL.rst] or installed Open vSwitch from distribution packaging such as a .deb or .rpm.
 The Open vSwitch support is included by default in Libvirt 0.9.11.
 Consult www.libvirt.org for instructions on how to build the latest Libvirt, if your